Hermosillo Water Project – Mexico

 Like so many settlements in the Sierra Madre, Hermosillo lost its water in 2005 when 4 days of extreme flooding caused a landslide that diverted the original water source leaving the people without access to water to the present day.
 The lack of access to the water families need to maintain their households has greatly exacerbated the challenges the people have to deal with in this impoverished community.

 Families in Hermosillo make their living by growing coffee on small plots.
 Some raise honey bees in their coffee groves to supplement their income from the sale of honey.
 Both of these products are vulnerable to the impact of climate change which has been serious in Chiapas and nearby Guatemala.
 As a result, many families have to rely on the funds sent to them by a family member working in the United States as an undocumented immigrant.
-While the money they provide is essential, immigrating usually means that young children behind to be raised in households headed by women.
+While the money they provide is essential, immigrating usually means that young children are behind to be raised in households headed by women.
 The tedious task of carrying water from the river falls to these women and their children and leaves less time for other tasks.

 There is an elementary school and kinder garden with a total 42 children and 3 teachers who live permanently in Hermosillo.
 The two schools need water for sanitation for the students and to provide good living conditions for the teachers.